Ludovico Technique (band): Biography

-In 2022, Ludovico Technique will release their next full-length album, “Haunted People”.
+In 2022, Ludovico Technique released their next full-length album, “Haunted People”.

 Musical style and influences

 The band is described by AllMusic as a blend of electronic, gothic metal, alternative metal, and industrial metal.
 They have also been called industrial as well as post-punk.
 The group's song structure commonly features intricate riffs coupled with keyboard effects.
 The band’s overall sound has been stated to be “the very embodiment of the Gothic aesthetic in its purest form,” “full of nightmarish energy and devastating, electrified beauty,” and that they "showcase a thoughtful depth and complexity unmatched by many bands."
 Ben V. has been described as “a vocal powerhouse not afraid to experiment with sounds” Alternative Press (magazine) described their more recent singles as adding "gritty rock dimension to the eclectic, industrial–goth foundation the band have so masterfully established."

 The band members themselves have stated that they are influenced from a wide variety of artists such as Skinny Puppy and The Sisters of Mercy, as well as Type O Negative, Rammstein, and Rob Zombie.